martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ![Example of cluster 19 and its surroundings within 1,5km buffer located on the eastern edge of the city.](source/figures/ch7/PRG_cluster_detail_19.png "Example of cluster 19"){#fig:PRG_cluster_detail_19 width=100%}

 From the overview is clear that some clusters are clearly very distinct like the historical core (11) or modernist estates (12), while others resemble each other as is the case of low-density single family clusters (0, 8, 13, 17).
 However, even between these seemingly similar clusters are recognisable differences.
 Numerical assessment of differences between clusters is part of the Chapter 8, to determine which characters are causing the distinction and understand the clusters based on their morphometric profiles.

 #### Sampled data
 Gaussian Mixture Model is an unsupervised machine learning procedure which means that it uses a training data on input to estimate the optimal clustering and then predicts the probability that each feature belongs to any of the components.
 That means that training data do not have to equal the data we want to classify.
 The GMM and especially the estimation of number of components, which does GMM repeatedly, could have relatively high computational demands as the size of the dataset grows.
-The Prague example, with 140,000 features took approximately 100 hours to measure all BIC values and do the final clustering on a desktop computer with 12-core Intel Xeon processor.
+The Prague example, with 140,000 features took approximately 60 hours to measure all BIC values and do the final clustering on a desktop computer with 12-core Intel Xeon processor.
 Running larger areas at once may get unfeasible, it is hence critical to understand if the method can work with sampled data.

 Sampled clustering would use randomly selected fraction of the data as a training set and then use it for prediction on the complete data.
 That might significantly reduce computational demands, because they rise exponentially with growing dataset, but at the same time might not provide useful results.
 Sampling procedure might miss some clusters entirely (none or very few features are included in the sample) or affect the results in other way.
 Following section tries to answer some of the questions comparing the clustering based on complete dataset with sampled one.

-##### Bayesian Information Criterion
+##### Sampled Bayesian Information Criterion
 Three versions of sampling are assessed - 10%, 25%, and 50% of the dataset.
 Because random sampling results in different samples each time, which could affected BIC, each option is sampled three times and GMM is run three times on each (in total 9 runs of GMM per option).
 To asses number of components, values from range 2 - 40 were tested.
 BIC is measured using the complete dataset.
 Simplified code below illustrates the principle.

 ```python